Towards Practical Operation of Deep Reinforcement Learning Agents in Real-World Network Management at Open RAN Edges: Acknowledgement

-{ \textbf{Shuangyi Yan} is a Senior Lecturer at the UoB.}
+{ \textbf{Shuangyi Yan} is an Associate at the UoB.}

-{ \textbf{Dimitra Simeonidou} (FREng, FIEEE) is a Professor at the UoB, the Co-Director of the Bristol Digital Futures Institute.
-She is also a Fellow of the Royal Academy of Engineering, a Fellow of the Institute of Electrical and Electronic Engineers, and a Royal Society Wolfson Scholar.}
+{ \textbf{Dimitra Simeonidou} (FREng, FIEEE) is a Professor at the UoB.
+She is also a Fellow of the Royal Academy of Engineering, and a Fellow of the Institute of Electrical and Electronic Engineers.}